 More informal.
 Though LD debate is still much more formal than most policy debate, it can be more casual than PF debate, where dressing to impress a lay audience counts for a lot.
 There is also less of an emphasis on presentation/speaking skills in LD, as the arguments count for a lot more.

 “Professional coaching.”
-Due to the evolution of argument, the primacy placed on directly quoted evidence, the need to understand and follow more limited community norms, the central role of the preference sheet, and the sheer volume of arguments students need to prepare, the relevance of many generic arguments from past topics, regular professional coaching and/or assistance is needed in L-D. Many parents and teachers can help students prepare for PF topics by doing some general reading on the topic areas, whereas most are not going to have the time to do all of the reading required to support students in L-D.
+Due to the evolution of argument, the primacy placed on directly quoted evidence, the need to understand and follow more limited community norms, the central role of the preference sheet, and the sheer volume of arguments students need to prepare, the relevance of many generic arguments from past topics, regular professional coaching and/or assistance is needed in L-D. Many parents and teachers can help students prepare for PF topics by doing some general reading on the topic areas, whereas most are not going to have the time to do all of the reading required to support students in L-D. Individuals who wish to coach L-LD must be highly engaged in the contents of the arguments that are being debated.

 Argument openness.
 The LD debate community is very open about what arguments are presented in debates and there is a community norm in most LD circuits that students should be posting arguments presented in debates on the caselist.
 There are even theory arguments that center around the claim that students should lose for not posting their arguments on this list after they present them in a debate.
 In contrast, in PF debate, even the debaters (let alone many of the parents and coaches), get upset when other teams and coaches scout, share argument flows, and generally discuss what teams say in debates.
 Some coaches started a PF caselist wiki this fall but it upset many debaters and coaches.